CleverCloud/documentation/content/doc/applications/java/java-maven.md

 #### Option 2: Environment variable

-If you don't want to add a file to your repository, or if you're using a monorepository with multiple applications in directories configured with the `APP_FOLDER` environment variable, you'll probably prefer to use an environment variable for deployment configuration.
+If you don't want to add a file to your repository, or if you're using a monorepo with multiple applications in directories configured with the `APP_FOLDER` environment variable, you'll probably prefer to use an environment variable for deployment configuration.

-Simply define `MAVEN_DEPLOY_GOAL="yourgoal"` and it's OK!
+Simply define `MAVEN_DEPLOY_GOAL="yourgoal"` and it's OK

 Eg. `MAVEN_DEPLOY_GOAL="spring-boot:run"` for a Spring Boot application with spring-boot-maven-plugin